Aurorance/StellarWarpProject/README.md

 If you are still interested in using my project and get some results, follow the steps below:
 1. Go to https://starrailstation.com/en/warp#char_event and follow its instructions to import your warp history.
+(You need to use run a Powershell code while launching the game with the gacha history opened.)
-2. Click the 'System' icon next to 'Import' button, then choose 'Export to Excel'.
+3. Click the 'System' icon next to 'Import' button, then choose 'Export to Excel'.
 The downloaded file should be named as 'starrailstation-warp-data.xlsx'.
 If not, rename it.
-3. Put it in the 'data' folder.
-(Yes you have to overwrite the current .xlsx file which is mine)
+4. Replace the current .xlsx file in the 'data' folder.
+(Yes, you have to overwrite it since it is my gacha history.)
-4. Run the .ipynb and you should be able to see the results.
+5. Run the .ipynb and you should be able to see the results.
 Jupyter Notebook is recommended.